 This process refers to special education mediation required under federal law.
 While states are required to offer a process that meets the statutory and regulatory requirements, there is considerable flexibility as to how states provide mediation services.
 This flexibility includes the selection, training and evaluation of practitioners who serve in the role of mediator and the manner in which the program is administered.
 State education agencies typically provide this process through one of four different approaches.
 Most states contract individually with private practitioners, a few states contract with their state-wide network of community mediation programs, and others contract with an organizational provider, such as a different state agency or institution of higher learning, often accessing institutional expertise in mediation and dispute resolution.
 Two states contract with a for-profit mediation firm through an RFP process.

 Esta publicación es parte de una serie de guías sobre las opciones de resolución de disputas disponibles en la Parte C de IDEA.
 Estas opciones incluyen la mediación, las quejas por escrito ante el Estado, y quejas y audiencias de proceso legal debido.
 Descarga Tell us what you think of the document...Learn more

 This publication is part of a series of guides on dispute resolution options available under Part C of the IDEA.
 These options include mediation, written state complaints, and due process complaints and hearings.
-Tell us what you think of the document, please click here to take a short survey. (...Learn more
+Companion Videos Preparing for Mediation Video of Preparing for Early Intervention...Learn more